FinnishArmy/automation_parser/README.md

 The current release will automatically detect the benchmark file, however is only designed to work with PCMark10 files.

+BASIC PREP
+pip install pandas (1.4.2)
+python 2.7.18
+Linux: sudo pacman -S tk
+MacOS: brew install python-tk

+When the program is ran, user is prompted to pick a file, only XML files will be available to pick.
+If the XML file is not a PCMark10 file, the program will provide the user with an error.

 To exit the program, click on 'cancel' when prompted to pick a file.